avivmag/RPN-Unlimited-Precision-BCD-Calculator/README.md

 ### Running calculator

 1. open terminal and navigate to the program directory
-2. Do this step only if calculator rebuilt is needed: type `make` and press enter.
+2. do this step only if calculator rebuilt is needed: type `make` and press enter.
 3. type `./calc.bin` and press enter.
 4. enjoy :D.